Rupture and Repair: The Dance of Relationship

 Why Repair Matters

-The repair is the most crucial part of the cycle.
+But the repair is actually the most crucial part of the cycle.
+If we can shift the spotlight from the rupture (“problem”) to “now what,” we can find our way back to each other.
 Repair creates opportunities for trust, intimacy, and resilience.

-• coming back after a technological glitch and checking in, “How was that for you?”
+• coming back after a technological glitch and checking in, “How was that abrupt interruption for you?”

 • listening openly after a misunderstanding